 New Year’s Day in Japan

 On New Year’s Day, Japanese people usually visit shrines or temples to pray for the happiness and health of their family.
 It is called Hatsumode, and one of the most important events of the year.
 Famous places such as Meiji Shrine in Tokyo and Fushimi Inari Shrine in Kyoto get packed with visitors.
 Some people get up early and go to watch the first sunrise of the year.
 Usually people spend New Year’s with family, it is time to go back to their hometown and spend a relaxing time with their family.

 Osechi and Ozoni are traditional New Year’s dishes in Japan.
 Osechi usually comes in a box full of small dishes and each ingredient and food have a meaning and wish.
 For example, Kombu means joy and Kazunoko (herring roe) has a wish to be gifted with many kids.
-Ozoni is Mochi soup and depending on the area, the ingredients and based soup are different.
+Ozoni is Mochi soup and depending on the region of Japan, the ingredients and based soup are different.
 On New Year’s Eve, it is a tradition to eat soba noodles at home.

 Coming of Age

 Coming of Age Ceremony is a special ceremony which is held on the second Monday of January.
-It is to celebrate those who have newly reached the age of 20.
-In Japan, becoming 20 years old means that you are an adult and given a right to vote, drink alcohol and smoke cigarettes.
+It is a rite of passage to celebrate those who have newly reached the age of 20.
+In Japan, coming of age at 20 years old and given a right to vote, drink alcohol and smoke cigarettes.
 You also need to take responsibility for your behavior and become independent.
-In general, they attend a ceremony held at their own hometown and wear traditional Japanese garments such as Kimono and Hakama.
+In general, they attend a ceremony held at their own hometown and wear traditional Japanese garments such as Furisode for women and Hakama for men.

 National Foundation Day